Militsiya: Name and status

 Soviet militsiya officer's cap cockade (service/parade version).

-The name militsiya as applied to police forces originates from a Russian Provisional Government decree dated April 17, 1917, and from early Soviet history: both the Provisional Government and the Bolsheviks intended to associate their new law-enforcement authority with the self-organisation of the people and to distinguish it from the czarist police.
-The militsiya was reaffirmed in Russia on October 28 (November 10, according to the new style dating), 1917 under the official name of the "Workers' and Peasants' Militsiya", in further contrast to what the Bolsheviks called the "bourgeois class protecting" police.
-Eventually, it was replaced by the Ministry of Internal Affairs (Russian: МВД, MVD; Ukrainian: МВС, MVS; Belarusian: МУС, MUS), which is now the official full name for the militsiya forces in the respective countries.
-Its regional branches are officially called Departments of Internal Affairs—city department of internal affairs, raion department of internal affairs, oblast department of internal affairs, etc. (The Russian term for a raion department is OVD (ОВД; Отдел/Отделение внутренних дел, Otdel/Otdeleniye vnutrennikh del), for region department is UVD (УВД; Управление внутренних дел, Upravleniye vnutrennikh del) or, sometimes, GUVD (ГУВД; Главное управление внутренних дел, Glavnoye upravleniye vnutrennikh del), same for national republics is MVD (МВД; Министерство внутренних дел, Ministerstvo vnutrennikh del).)

 Romanian Miliția car in the typical livery it featured starting with the early 1970s.
 This particular example is a Dacia 1310 from 1982.
 This is one of the examples of Eastern European adaptations of this name.

+The name militsiya as applied to police forces originates from a Russian Provisional Government decree dated April 17, 1917, and from the early Soviet period: both the Provisional Government and the Bolsheviks intended to associate their new law-enforcement authority with the self-organisation of the people and to distinguish it from the tsarist police.
+The militsiya was reaffirmed in Russia on under the official name of the Workers' and Peasants' Militsiya, in further contrast to what the Bolsheviks called the "bourgeois class protecting" police.

+Eventually, it was replaced by the Ministry of Internal Affairs, which is now the official full name for the militsiya in their respective countries.
+Its regional branches are officially called departments of internal affairs, city departments of internal affairs, raion departments of internal affairs, oblast department of internal affairs, and so on.

-Functionally, Ministries of Internal Affairs are mostly police agencies.
-Their functions and organisation differ significantly from similarly named departments in Western countries, which are usually civil executive bodies headed by politicians and responsible for many other tasks as well as the supervision of law enforcement.
-The Soviet and successor MVDs have usually been headed by a militsiya general and predominantly consist of service personnel, with civilian employees only filling auxiliary posts.
+Functionally, the ministries of internal affairs are mostly police agencies.
+Their functions and organisation differ significantly from similarly named departments in countries of the Western Bloc, which are usually civil executive bodies headed by politicians and responsible for many other tasks as well as the supervision of law enforcement.
+The Soviet and successor ministries of internal affairs have usually been headed by a militsiya general and predominantly consist of service personnel, with civilian employees only filling auxiliary posts.
 Although such ministers are members of their respective countries' cabinets, they usually do not report to the prime minister or parliament, but only to the president.
 Local militsiya departments are subordinated to their regional departments, having little accountability to local authorities.

-Internal-affairs units within the militsiya itself are usually called "internal security" departments.

 The official names of particular militsiya bodies and services in post-Soviet countries are usually very complicated, hence the use of the short term militsiya.
 Laws usually refer to police just as militsiya.